-With the capital to actively seek out potential market and technology-based acquisitions, Winkler said the company is looking to expand its international operations and product R&D.
+With the capital to actively seek out potential market and technology-based acquisitions, Winkler told ARN that the software vendor is looking to expand its international operations and product R&D.

 The offer will open this Friday and is expected to close on June 25, 1999.

 Looking to prove itself on the international stage is recently formed New Zealand-based IT venture capitalist IT Capital, which is looking to list in Australia as an exempt foreign entity, according to managing director David Seton.

 Already listed in New Zealand, Seton claims the company is looking to secure a number of deals before listing in Australia where a substantial proportion of its shareholders are based.

 "I think it's a good time," claims Seton.
 "IT stocks are at the beginning of a cycle."